 The end result of your case is a fair settlement for you and we work very hard to ensure this occurs.
 As stated before, the time needed to accomplish our goal for you can vary on a number of circumstances.
 The entire process can take 3 to 6 months, sometimes longer, but we have the objective to make this time frame as low as possible.
 We too want you well and compensated quickly!

-Contact our Atlanta and Austell GA Law Firm Today
+Contact our Atlanta, Austell and Gwinnett County GA Law Firm Today

 If you want more information on your case or would like to schedule a free consultation or second opinion with our firm, please contact us today at (770) 941-0913 .
 Feel free to fill out a contact form.
 We are here to help.